 5. Fluval 406 External Filter

 One of the most commonly used canister filters from this brand, the Fluval external filter comes in 4 different sizes.
 The 406 is the largest size, but you can also get the 306, 206, and 106 models for smaller tanks.
-On the 406 model, the flow rate reaches a maximum of 383 GPH and is rated for tanks up to around 100 gallons.
+On the 406 models, the flow rate reaches a maximum of 383 GPH and is rated for tanks up to around 100 gallons.
+Here you can find the Fluval 406 External Filter!

 Inside, this filter holds up to 2.25 gallons of filtration media within 4 baskets.
 Smaller models have fewer baskets.
 Baskets are fitted well to prevent most water bypass.